sap-tutorials/Tutorials/tutorials/sapui5-define-control-logic/sapui5-define-control-logic.md

 ---

-1. Now you will define the metadata and it's content.
+1. From the previous Tutorial you have created the control template, now you will define the metadata and it's content.

     ```javascript
     metadata : {